SWC-OSG-Workshop/general/README.md

 ---------------

 The current material is in the directories under `novice`.
 The shell and Git materials are written in Markdown, while the Python and SQL use the IPython Notebook.
-The material related to OSG is in the directory DHTC and are written in Markdown.

-Once finished editing or adding material under novice/DHTC directory push the content to the repository:
+The material related to OSG is in the directory `novice/DHTC` and are written in Markdown.
+Once finished editing the material at `novice/DHTC/filename.md`, push the content to the repository:

     ~~~
      git add filename.md